foundling/task/README.md

 #### Some use cases for Memt

-Sometimmes when I'm working, i might have an interesting idea and in comes my more productive self, basically pulling rank with a cordial SIGTERM.
+Sometimes when I'm working, i might have an interesting idea and in comes my more productive self, basically pulling rank with a cordial SIGTERM.
 I forget whatever idea I had in my head but would like it back.

 Other times, when i'm working on an especially tough part of a project, I have one wrong idea for a while and then all of a sudden, I get a lot of ideas at once.
 It's nice to be able to store that info in rapid, succint succesion.